lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 #(ok "3")
 ```

-In this case, the return value for ``DEL`` is the number of successful deletes:
+In this case, the return value for ``del`` is the number of successful deletes:
 we asked it to delete four keys, but the fourth doesn't exist, so it only
 deleted three.

 There are many key space related commands, but the above two are the essential
-ones together with the TYPE command, which returns the kind of value stored at
+ones together with the ``type`` function, which returns the kind of value
-the specified key:
+stored at the specified key:

 ```lisp
 > (ledis:set 'mykey 1)